Houses in multiple occupation

 Applying for a licence

-If you'd like to apply for an HMO licence, please complete the application form and return it to us.
-If you'd like to renew a licence, please complete the renewal form along with payment to cover the fee of £500 up to six units, and a further £75 per each additional unit over six.
+If you would like to apply for an HMO licence, please complete the application form and return it to us.
+If you would like to renew a licence, please complete the renewal form along with payment to cover the fee of £525 up to six units, and a further £75 per each additional unit over six.

 Should you require further information please contact the Community Protection Team.